 I don't believe that's the ideal solution.

-The largest part of my work is dialoguing with my clients’ like Al, assisting with strategies, motivation and preparation.
+The largest part of my work is dialoguing with my clients’ like Al, so that I can properly understand them and be effective in assisting with strategies, motivation and preparation.

-In my view, these are the real aspects – the cornerstones of good, attentive and successful health and fitness training.
+In my view, these are the real aspects – the cornerstones of good, attentive and successful health and fitness coaching.

 What's my main occupation today?

-Besides HR Consulting, I run my fitness business primarily out of this website: (MyFitnessRoad.com), as Wellness Coach, Writer and Entrepreneur.
+Besides HR Consulting, I run my fitness business primarily out of this website: (MyFitnessRoad.com), as Wellness Coach, Writer and Entrepreneur (as can be seen on my LinkedIn profile).

 I hold a Master Fitness Trainer certification from the International Sports Sciences Association (ISSA).